FENECON Home 10 assembly and operating instructions

 9.2.2.
 Switch off

-1. securing the battery tower (front battery tower) |
+1. racking out the battery tower (front battery tower) If there are several battery towers, all towers must be secured. |

 |

-3. If present, switch off the PV system with the DC switch on the Inverter. |
+3. If present, switch off the PV system using the DC switch on the inverter.
+4. Rack out the inverter. (sub-distribution board, grid and emergency power side).
+Rack out the EMS box (sub-distribution board or socket). |

 |

-6. The system is only completely switched off when all LEDs on the Inverter and the battery are no longer lit.
-This can take approx. 30 seconds. |
+6. The system is only completely switched off when all LEDs on the inverter and the battery are no longer lit.
+This can take approx. 30 seconds.
+7. The Inverter remains on if one of the three energy sources is not switched off. |

 9.3.
 Configuration via commissioning wizard